shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

         <h1 style="color:#fff; margin:0">Ionic Deploy</h1>
     </div>
     <aside class="notes">
         <b>Ionic Deploy is a service that let you publish your app directly to your users without going through the app store.
+When beta testers are ok with the build, with Ionic deploy we can instanly update the app on users devices.
 With native apps this process can take days.</b>
     </aside>
 </section>